pingcap/docs/faq/deploy-and-maintain-faq.md

 #### What is the recommended number of replicas in the TiKV cluster?
 Is it better to keep the minimum number for high availability?

 3 replicas for each Region is sufficient for a testing environment.
 However, you should never operate a TiKV cluster with under 3 nodes in a production scenario.
 Depending on infrastructure, workload, and resiliency needs, you may wish to increase this number.
+It is worth noting that the higher the copy, the lower the performance, but the higher the security.

 #### The `cluster ID mismatch` message is displayed when starting TiKV